 Some people find yoga or Pilates effective at reducing stress and anxiety.
 Yoga postures and controlled breathing exercises help you control your body and relax your mind.

 Massage and aromatherapy can promote a sense of wellbeing and provide a relaxing environment that can help you unwind.
-There is little scientific evidence to show whether or not aromatherapy is an effective treatment for stress, although there is anecdotal evidence to support its use.
+There’s little scientific evidence to show whether or not aromatherapy is an effective treatment for stress, although there is anecdotal evidence to support its use.
 Aromatherapy may not be suitable for everyone.

-For answers to frequently asked questions on this topic, see Common questions.
+For answers to frequently asked questions about work-related stress, see FAQs.

 For sources and links to further information, see Resources.